GetSafariTours

 • Luxury lodges & fly-in safaris: $800–$1,200+ per person per day

 Prices are highest during the peak season (July–October) and lower during the green season.
-Private safaris cost more than group-joining tours but offer full flexibility and a personal guide.
+Private safaris cost more than group-joining tours, but they give you a dedicated guide and let us design a route around your actual priorities instead of a fixed departure.

 A Serengeti safari usually costs $450–$900 per person per day, depending on lodge quality, season, and whether you travel by road or small aircraft.
 The most expensive period is during the dry season (June–October) and the calving season (January–February), while the green season (March–May) and shoulder months (November–December) offer better value with fewer crowds.

-Tanzania offers excellent wildlife viewing year-round, but the best time depends on your interests:
+We design Tanzania safaris year-round, but the best time depends on what you most want to see:

 • June–October: Dry season and Great Migration river crossings in the Serengeti — peak wildlife viewing